 When a holiday falls on Saturday, the holiday shall be observed on the preceding Friday.
 When a holiday falls on a Sunday, the holiday shall be observed on the following Monday.

-Any employee eligible for overtime under Article 8, who works by request of the employer on his/her holiday shall be paid the holiday pay plus overtime rate of one and one-half (1 1/2) times his/her regular rate for hours worked.
-Police and Fire personnel who are granted holidays to be taken in conjunction with vacation and other leave will not be paid overtime for working the scheduled holidays.
+Any employee eligible for overtime under Article 8, who works by request of the employer on their holiday shall be paid the holiday pay plus overtime rate of one and three-quarters $(1 \ \frac{3}{4})$ times their regular rate for hours worked.

-An employee shall forfeit his/her right to payment for any such holiday if he or she has an unexcused absence on the last regular working day preceding such holiday or on the next regular working day following such holiday.
+An employee shall forfeit their right to payment for any such holiday if they have an unexcused absence on the last regular working day preceding such holiday or on the next regular working day following such holiday.